SamuelSwartzberg/flashcardifying_text_temp/inf.md

 A semantic query is a data query on the semantic web. the social graph is a graph that represents social relationship between entities. the open graph allows web pages to become objects in a social graph

+A hyperlink is a reference to data which the user can follow by interacting with it.
+Hypertext is text connected by hyperlinks.
+Hypermedia is media connected by hyperlinks.

 A ontology languages is a language that describes an ontology.